 Falling Skies: The Review of the Film

 Season 1 and 2 is all about the humans surviving and finding allies to make their military alliances better and bigger.
-The most that they are able to do in the first two seasons is to figure out various ways of alien attacks, their defenses, and weaknesses.
+The most that they are able to do in the first two seasons is to figure out various ways of alien attacks, their defences, and their weaknesses.
 However, with Season 3, the story takes some major turns as Tom becomes the President of the team.

 Season 4 and 5 chronicles the most important and loved characters and how the aliens captivate them.
 Season 5 shows the final stand that they have to take if their will to survive is more substantial than their fear of dying.